 15. E. Sauer, J. Cruz, E. Crone, C. Lewis*, E. Plumier*, B. Cwynar*, D. Drake, B. Herrick, D. Preston.
 2022.
 Multiscale drivers of amphibian community occupancy in urban ponds.
 Submitted to Urban Ecosystems.
 Urban Ecosystems.
+Featured on the LTER website.

 14. E. Crone, E. Sauer, B. Herrick, D. Drake, D. Preston.
 2022.
 Effects of invasive jumping worms (Amynthas spp.) on microhabitat and trophic interactions of native herpetofauna.
 2022.
 Biological Invasions.